Higher Airy structures and topological recursion for singular spectral curves: Proof of Theorem

 \end{lemma} \begin{proof} The string equation corresponds to the operator $H_{i = 2,k = -1}$, which is only present in the Airy structure for $d = 1$ when $s = r + 1$, and for $d = 2$ if $s_1 = r_1 + 1$.
 The proof of the above relations is then similar to the one in \Cref{lem:homogen0}. \end{proof}

-\section{Proof of \texorpdfstring{\cref{thm:W_gl_Airy_arbitrary_autom,prop:AiryAllDilatonPolarize}}{Theorem}}
+\section{Proof of \texorpdfstring{\cref{thm:W_gl_Airy_arbitrary_autom,prop:AiryAllDilatonPolarize,thm:genus0_soln_admissible_Hik}}{Theorem}}

-This \nameCref{sec:W_gl_airy_structs_proof} is mainly devoted to the proof of \cref{thm:W_gl_Airy_arbitrary_autom,prop:AiryAllDilatonPolarize}.
+The first part of this section is devoted to the proof of \cref{thm:W_gl_Airy_arbitrary_autom,prop:AiryAllDilatonPolarize}.
 These theorems state that certain collections of operators $({}^{\sigma}H_{i,k})_{(i,k)\in I}$ defined in \cref{eq:dilaton_arbitr_autom,HAllDilatonPolarize} are Airy structures.
 In fact we only prove the second theorem, and note that the first is a special case.
 We first prove this in the standard case, proceeding as follows. \begin{enumerate}[label=(\Roman*)] \item The operators of an Airy structure must be of the form $J^\mu_a + \higherorderterms{2}$.
 It is thus necessary to first identify the degree zero and degree one term of ${}^{\sigma}H_{i,k}$ in order to check this condition.

 \item In general, one will find that

 for some matrix $\degOneMat$ and constants $c_{i,k}$.
 This means that for generic $i,k$ we may expect terms proportional to $J^\mu_{-a}=a\,x^\mu_a$.
 We will thus construct an index set $I\subset [r] \times \mathbb{Z}$ such that for all $(i,k)\in I$ we have $c_{i,k} = 0$ and $\degOneMat_{(i,k),(\mu,a)}=0$ if $a\leq 0$. \item Nevertheless, even restricted to $I$ the degree one term \eqref{eq:Hik_general_deg_one} is in general a linear combination of many $J^\mu_a$s for $a>0$.
 In order to bring the operators into the normal form of an Airy structure $J^\mu_a + \higherorderterms{2}$ where each $(\mu,a)$ appears in a unique operator, we will show that the matrix $\degOneMat$ restricted to $I$ is invertible under certain constraints on the dilaton shifts.
 One can then obtain the operators